-Four electrodes (vanes) between which we excite an RF Quadrupole mode (TE210) → Electric focusing channel, alternating gradient with the period of the RF.

-2. The vanes have a longitudinal modulation with period = $\beta\lambda \rightarrow$ this creates a longitudinal component of the electric field.
+- 1. Four electrodes (vanes) between which we excite an RF Quadrupole mode (TE210) \rightarrow Electric focusing channel, alternating gradient with the period of the RF.
+Note that electric focusing does not depend on the velocity (ideal at low β !) - 2.
+The vanes have a longitudinal modulation with period = $\beta\lambda \rightarrow$ this creates a longitudinal component of the electric field.
 The modulation corresponds exactly to a series of RF gaps and can provide acceleration.